FAQ Slip and Fall Accidents

 Question: What type of businesses can be sued in Florida for negligence or premise liability and slip and fall?

 Answer: If you are a business owner in Florida, you are subject to providing a duty of reasonable care in an effort to keep people safe.
-Typically, injuries occur to patrons at retail stores, restaurants, amusement parks, bars, stadiums or concert halls but injuries due to negligence can occur even at hospitals or doctor’s offices.
-However, there are other lawful circumstances that may exclude the business from liability, for example; if you entered an area that was clearly marked for employees only and were injured in that area.
+Typically, injuries occur to patrons at retail stores, restaurants, amusement parks, bars, stadiums, or concert halls but injuries due to negligence can occur even at hospitals or doctor’s offices.
+However, there are other lawful circumstances that may exclude the business from liability, for example; if you entered an area that was clearly marked for employees only and was injured in that area.
 It is important to speak with an experienced Pasco County Florida personal injury attorney about the details of your case.

 Question: Who Can File a Premise Liability Personal Injury Claim Against a Florida Business?